What is Bipolar Disorder?

 Some people with bipolar disorder also experience psychotic features such as delusions and hallucinations.

-For those who suffer with bipolar disorder, the highs and lows they experience can interfere greatly with their everyday life, including jobs and relationships with loved ones.
 Individuals with bipolar disorder will see symptoms worsen over time, and the risk of suicide and drug and alcohol addiction is higher in people who suffer from bipolar disorder than in the general population.

 GET ANSWERS TO YOUR QUESTIONS